-- avoid major accidents with dangerous substances;
+- to avoid major accidents involving dangerous substances (prevention);

-- the preventive information of the population;
+- obligations on the operator of the establishment to

-A European legislation translated into Belgian law
+Transposition into Belgian law